When is All Saints' Day?

 The day was abolished as a church festival in 1770, but may be celebrated by many churches on the first Sunday in November.

 In Roman Catholicism, All Saints' Day is a Holy Day of Obligation.
 This means Catholics must go to Mass on the date unless there is a good reason not to attend, such as illness.
+The holiday is typically observed with a reading of the Beatitudes, eight blessings given in Jesus’ Sermon on the Mount as recounted in the Gospel of Matthew.

 In recent years, it has become common in many churches to commemorate those who died during the year on the day itself.